- Full Name

 Hound group: The hound has traditionally been used alongside hunters to track or chase prey.
 Unlike retrievers who are bred primarily to retrieve and bring back the prey, hounds were typically bred to have excellent vision, scent, or speed to pursue the prey.
 Because of the Hound's excellent vision, scent, and focus, they are a common police and secret services dog.
 Hounds are typically categorized into either "scent hounds" or "sight hounds".
 Both exercise and mental stimulation is important for hounds because of their history.
 They want to feel they have a "job" and want to go to bed feeling they have done their day's duty.

-Bloodhounds for sale or adoption
+Bloodhounds for adoption